enear/enear.github.com/_posts/2017-03-07-scalajs-react-part1.md

 That concludes the tutorial.
 If you've made it this far, you should now be able to model front-end Web applications using purely functional constructs in Scala.js.
 If I've picked your interest, be sure to check out both [Scala.js](https://www.scala-js.org/doc/index.html)'s and [scalajs-react](https://github.com/japgolly/scalajs-react/blob/master/doc/USAGE.md)'s documentation.

-Keep posted for part 2, which will focus on building a full-stack Scala Web application and how we can share a set of models between back-end and front-end code.
+Keep posted for part 2, which will focus on building a full-stack Scala Web application and how we can share a set of models and common logic between back-end and front-end code.